pratikesh3232/Travel_Ticket_Cancellations_for_Risk_Management/README.md

-# Travel_Ticket_Cancellations_for_Risk_Management
+# Travel Ticket Cancellation Prediction using Machine Learning for Risk_Management

+## Project Overview

- The objective of this exercise is to develop a model that accurately predicts whether users will cancel their tickets.
+The objective of this Project is to develop a model that accurately predicts whether users will cancel their tickets.
 Each cancellation incurs a fine for the ticket registration site from the passenger company.
 Therefore, it is crucial to identify tickets that are likely to be canceled, enabling effective risk management within the company.
 By utilizing the available data, we will train a model to accurately detect trip cancellations.

- # Flight Ticket Cancellation Prediction using Machine Learning

-## Project Overview

-This project aims to develop a machine learning model to predict flight ticket cancellations based on various factors.
-By anticipating cancellations, airlines can implement proactive strategies to minimize losses and improve customer satisfaction.

 ## Dataset